Obsessive Compulsive Disorder (OCD)

 OCD is a potentially debilitating condition that can severely interfere with your ability to live your life and can have serious implications for your quality of life.
 It can be particularly distressing for people because sufferers know that their fears and behaviours are not making sense in the current circumstances.
 Features of OCD are generally worse during times of heightened life stress or crisis.

 OCD is characterized by obsessions (unwanted, repeated, intrusive thoughts) and compulsions (repeated acts or rituals), which the sufferer uses as an attempt to lower the anxiety surrounding their obsessions.
-This works in the short-term but over the long-term has the unfortunate result of entrenching and escalating obsessions, and the anxiety that results from them.
+This works in the short-term but over the long-term has the unfortunate result of entrenching and escalating obsessional thoughts, and the anxiety that results from them.

 Common obsessions include germs/hygiene, safety/security and blasphemous thoughts usually centring around sex, violence or religious themes.
 Blasphemous thoughts are typically very upsetting as they are not in harmony with the sufferer’s wishes or intent.